andreasabel/inCode/entry/introduction-to-singletons-2.md

 benefit from dependent types (simple phantom types for state transitions) and explored how the *singletons* and design pattern help us implement the functionality necessary to make things useful, and snuck in some concepts from dependently typed programming as well.
+We then took a step back to explore the *singletons* library in a more “universal” way, and saw how it is generalized to many different types.

 The code is available [here](https://github.com/mstksg/inCode/tree/master/code-samples/singletons/Door2.hs)